 What does typical bilingual development look like?
-Here are 5 statements (show them a set of the sentence strips) that describe each stage of language acquisition or language learning.
+Here are 5 statements (show them a set of cards) that describe each stage of language acquisition or language learning.
 At your table, see if you can put the statements in the right order from the first stage to the last one.

-After participants have put the stages in order, share the answers on the PPT by clicking on yellow box, adding the descriptive headings as you go along.
+After participants have put the cards in order, share the answers on the PPT by clicking on yellow box, adding the descriptive headings as you go along.

-- 9. Every language learner goes through these five typical stages of language learning.
-But each learner is unique and it may take more time for some to reach high levels of proficiency in both languages.
+9. Every language learner goes through these five typical stages of language learning.
+But each learner is unique, and it may take more time for some to reach high levels of proficiency in both languages.
 There are several factors that can affect one's language learning journey.
-These factors include: - Formal education in the language.
-Going to school in a DLI program sets your child on the path toward bilingualism. - Family Background.
-If your family language is represented in the DLI program (Spanish), your child will be more motivated to speak that language both at home and at school.
-She or he will have more opportunities to use the language with family members and in the community. - Opportunities to use the language.
+These factors include:

+• Formal education in the language.
+Going to school in a DLI program sets your child on the path toward bilingualism.

+• Family Background.
+If your family language is represented in the DLI program (Hmong), your child will be more motivated to speak that language both at home and at school.
+She or he will have more opportunities to use the language with family members and in the community.

+• Opportunities to use the language.
 We know that people learn languages by using them so we need to ensure that children have many different kinds of opportunities to use the languages they're learning with different types of people.
-This is true for both Englishlanguage speakers and Spanish-language speakers.
+This is true for both English-language speakers and Hmong-language speakers.
 It may be face-to-face interactions with speakers of the partner language, films, online games, cultural events or travel opportunities.
-There are lots of ways to create opportunities for children to use the languages they're learning. - Connections and similarities between the two languages.
-English and Spanish have many similar words - family/familia, television/televisión, so in some ways Spanish speakers might learn English a little more easily than Hmong speakers, for example, because of the closer relationship between Spanish and English.
-The same is true for English language speakers learning Spanish or Hmong.
+There are lots of ways to create opportunities for children to use the languages they're learning.

+• Connections and similarities between the two languages.
+English and Spanish, for example, have many similar words - family/familia, television/televisión - but this is not the case for Hmong, so high levels of proficiency may be more difficult for Hmong language learners.